harness/developer-hub/tutorials/orchestrate-security-tests/sto-standalone-workflows.md

 helpdocs_is_published: true
 ---

-# Tutorial 1: Standalone STO pipeline

 This tutorial shows you how to use the Harness Security Testing Orchestration (STO) module to perform code security scanning in a Harness Pipeline.
 You'll set up a Pipeline with one scanner, run scans, analyze the results, and learn the key features of STO.

 This tutorial covers standalone or "audit-only" workflows that don't require any other Harness components.
-In [Tutorial 2](./sto-tutorial-2-integrated-sto-ci-cd-workflows.md), you'll learn how to integrate STO into Harness CI and CD workflows and protect your repos, containers, and artifacts from vulnerabilities automatically.
+In the  [Create an integrated STO/CI pipeline](./sto-integrated-workflows.md) tutorial, you'll learn how to integrate STO into Harness CI and CD workflows and protect your repos, containers, and artifacts from vulnerabilities automatically.

 ## Objectives